 On the shores of Lake Superior sits the charming town of Copper Harbor, Michigan.
-When exploring the Keweenaw Peninsula it’s one of the best places to base yourself with all the wonderful things to do in Copper Harbor.
+The Keweenaw Peninsula is one of the best places to base yourself with all the wonderful things to do in Copper Harbor.

-Stunning waterfalls, scenic drives, cozy places to eat, there is no shortage of attractions in Copper Harbor to fill a long weekend or even a week.
+With stunning waterfalls, scenic drives, and cozy places to eat, there is no shortage of attractions in Copper Harbor to fill a long weekend or even a week.
 Below is our list of the must-do activities in Copper Harbor and the Keweenaw.

 Top Attractions in Copper Habor, Michigan

-Spring comes pretty late around here and you might as well call summer from the time to the snow melts in May until the leaves change.
-Summer brings mountain bikers, hikers, and fisherman to Copper Harbor and all the beautiful nature that surrounds it.
+Spring comes pretty late around here, and you might as well call summer from the time the snow melts in May until the leaves change.
+Summer brings mountain bikers, hikers, and fisherman to Copper Harbor and all the beautiful nature surrounding it.

 1. Visit the Waterfalls near Copper Harbor